gonzalezjo/ysched/README.md

 ###### `yield(function condition, (optional) function callback, (optional) callback arguments)`

 If only a condition is passed, resume execution after condition is met.
 If a function callback is provided, call that function after with the arguments specified by the optional callback arguments list.
 Additional callback arguments can be provided by passing additional arguments to yield.
+Allows for easy creation of custom yieldfunctions.

 ###### `wait(float seconds)`